coyote-team/coyote/CONTRIBUTING.md

 git clone git@github.com:your-username/coyote.git
 ```

-Push to your fork, refer to our issues, and submit a [pull request](https://github.com/coyote-team/coyote/compare/develop...) to develop when you have changes rebased into a clean set of commits.
+Push to your fork, refer to our issues, and submit a [pull request](https://github.com/coyote-team/coyote/compare) when you have changes rebased into a clean set of commits.

 ## Before you pull